Utilise all the new features we have introduced to your company Inbox.

 We have added various options for you to customise your responses to customer enquiries.
 As shown in the image below, you can add Normal text, Heading text, Bolded words, Underlined words, Bullet points, and Linked text.
 If you would like to attach documents, imagery, or any other information that your enquirer has requested, you can simply Attach a file from your computer by clicking the paper clip icon on the right.

-How to set the status of your messages 'Mark as Important', 'Mark as Done' or 'Archive':
+How to set the status of your messages 'Mark as Important', 'Mark as Done', 'Mark as Unread' or 'Archive':

 How to filter your messages in Inbox:

 Simply click the drop-down arrow beside the heading All messages where you can select the type of messages you want to view.
-These include All messages, Marked as important, Unread, Archived, and Done.
+These include All messages, Marked as important, Unread, Done and Archived.

 Messages marked as ‘Done’ from both you and the customer: